II.c.4.b) Characteristics and nature of light

 In Einstein’s Relativity Theory, the speed of light is constant in vacuum, as a mathematical axiom or theoretical postulate.

-In Global Dynamics, the speed of light is constant provided the medium upon which it travels is not changed, and neither are any of the characteristics that influence the velocity of the transverse mechanical waves.
+In Global Dynamics, the speed of light is constant provided the medium upon which it travels does not change, and neither are any of the characteristics that influence the velocity of the transverse mechanical waves.

 In Einstein’s theory, the speed of light in vacuum is the maximum speed, as an axiom or theoretical postulate.